armedbear/abcl/contrib/abcl-stepper/README.markdown

 ':s' will resume the evaluation until the next form to be analyzed (you can type :step)

+':sn' will to step to the next form

 ':l' will show the local bindings for variables and functions in the current environment passed to the current form to evaluate (you can type :locals)